Juan Ponce Enrile: Personal life

 Enrile, or "Manong Johnny" as he was often called (manong is an Ilocano term of endearment for an older brother), was married to Hispano-Filipina Cristina Castañer García on September 17, 1957, daughter of Cándido Castañer Rius of Barcelona and María del Pilar García-Granda y Pérez de Tagle of Manila (born in 1937) who has served as the Philippine Ambassador to the Holy See.
+They first met at a party organized by the Bachelors’ Club in the 1950s.
 They had two children: Juan Jr. (Jack) and Katrina.
 Juan Jr. is a former congressman for the 1st District of Cagayan (1998–2007; 2010–2013) who unsuccessfully ran for a Senate seat under the banner of the UNA in 2013, while Katrina is currently CEO of Enrile's company Jaka Group, which owns the Philippine Match Company, a matchbox manufacturer, and Delimondo, a food processing company.
-Enrile had a half-sister, Armida Siguion-Reyna, who was a singer, as well as a theatre and film actress.
+Enrile had a half-sister, Armida Siguion-Reyna, who was a singer, as well as a theater and film actress.